 Yes, it is 16 mm 'fine' thread (1.5 mm pitch).
-I have seen this happen more than once...to say the least.
-It USUALLY happens because the fitting that goes into the head is a type of steel, and also combustion carbon gets into the threads and acts like a wonderful glue.....and hardens to a rock.
-I used to recommend that folks only cautiously remove that steel fitting...and to try removing it with the head HOT first, and if no luck, try multiple soakings of some sort of Liquid Wrench or similar oil to soften the carbon...but often that does not work, even over a week's time.
+I have seen this happen, USUALLY because the fitting that goes into the head is a type of steel, and also combustion carbon gets into the threads and acts like a wonderful glue.....and hardens.
+I used to recommend that folks only cautiously remove that steel fitting...and try removing it with the head HOT first, and if no luck, try multiple soakings of some sort of penetrant, like 50-50 acetone and automatic transmission fluid, or Liquid Wrench or similar oil to soften the carbon...but often that does not work, even over a week's time.
 Folks have stripped those threads.
 I have repaired a number of them...and have never had to use a Helicoil type of insert.
 BUT... below I will give the information on where to purchase such inserts/kits.
 NOTE that 16 mm x 1.5 mm straight (not tapered) metric brass caps are available (not easy to find though) that will cap off the steel fitting which need not then be removed.
 This is NOT as 'neat' as removing the steel fitting from the head, but is totally safe.
-For fixing typical ripped threads, I have a 16 mm x 1.5 mm 'plug' tap.
+For fixing typically stripped threads, I have a 16 mm x 1.5 mm 'plug' tap.
 Actually mine is a cross between a plug and bottoming tap.
 They are not difficult to find.
-I purchased my last one at a neighborhood hardware store.
+I purchased mine at a hardware store.
 PLUG/BOTTOMING means that the working end of the tap is not very tapered....just a small amount.
-That enables the tap (CAUTION: inserted SQUARELY and with some goodly force), to grip onto any remaining threads or partial threads, and re-cut and re-form them.
+That enables the tap (CAUTION: insert SQUARELY and with some goodly force), to grip onto any remaining threads or partial threads, and re-cut and re-form them.
 A regular 'starting' tap has so much taper that you can't use it, as the port's hole depth is not enough.
 Once the threads are reformed, I install the new drain plug, see well above for BMW part numbers;...usually withOUT a gasket, as usually the threads are minimal as reformed;.... and I tighten only modestly tight.
-I usually recommend that Loctite RED be used (I use muffler cement!!).
+I usually recommend that Loctite RED be used (but I use muffler cement!!).

-I mostly recommend that folks leave the steel adapter in the head, and cut off the end of the attaching pipe to a VERY short piece, flatten its end, silver solder or braze it shut, and install it that way.
-Or find a cap fitting as mentioned.
-Granted that the drain plug installation is far neater-looking.
+I now mostly recommend that folks leave the steel adapter in the head, and cut off the end of the attaching pipe to a VERY short piece, flatten its end, silver solder or braze it shut, and install it that way.
+Or find a cap fitting.
+The drain plug installation is far neater-looking.
 You can ALSO use the old fitting that was on the PIPE, remove the pipe (cut it), and use a ball bearing in the fitting in place of the pipe.
-Of course, you can use the fitting from the original pipe (cut the pipe to remove it) and weld or braze the hole that the pipe went through.
+You can also use that fitting and weld or braze up the hole in the fitting that the pipe went through.

 *****NOTE!!.....if you install the

-when the head is still HOT from riding....otherwise it MIGHT come loose.
+when the head is HOT from riding....otherwise it MIGHT come loose.